passcod/blook/src/technical/starting-electronics/index.md

 getting way too long.
 This page is a work in progress / living document: it will be updated with more as I think of it, and then also as I learn more, and if more-experienced people give feedback.

+The document is currently about 20% done (i.e. 20% to documenting the current state of my knowledge in this field).
+You may want to check back in a while as I complete more of it.

 * auto-gen TOC;
 {:toc}